openmpf/openmpf-docker/README.md

    config > docker-compose.yml
 ```

-If configuring your deployment with custom user password settings, you may also
+If configuring your deployment with custom user password settings, you will also
 need to add `-f docker-compose.users.yml` to the above command.

 ### (Optional) Add GPU support with NVIDIA CUDA